Lexing and parsing

 Parsing

-The parser is defined in rustc_parse
+The parser is defined in rustc_parse, along with a

 high-level interface to the lexer and some validation routines that run after

 macro expansion.
-In particular, the rustc_parse::parser
+In particular, the rustc_parse::parser contains

 the parser implementation.

-The main entrypoint to the parser is via the various parse_*
+The main entrypoint to the parser is via the various parse_* functions and others in

 rustc_parse.
 They let you do things like turn a SourceFile